kentaro-m/md2confl/README.md

 Available Commands:
-  copy        Copy a confluence wiki text converted from markdown. preview     Shows a confluence wiki text converted from markdown. help        Help about any command
+  copy        Copy a confluence wiki text converted from markdown. preview     Show a confluence wiki text converted from markdown. version     Print the version number of md2confl help        Help about any command

 Flags: